byuflowlab/415gps/README.md

 The script gpslog.py will record data into a time-stamped csv file.
 Data is output only if the gps has a satellite fix.
 An example csv output file can be found in the example_output directory.
 The time entry in the CSV file corresponds to the time since the script was started.
 I used http://www.hamstermap.com to plot the coordinates.

 Inside the gpslog.py script you will need to modify `usrfun` to allow real time data processing.
+There are two sections in the code that say "FOR YOU".
+The first is in `initializevariables` if you need to initialize any variables you can do so here.
+This function is just called once when the gps is first turned on.  the other function is `usrfun`, which is called every time a new gps packet is received.
+This is where you'll add logic for figuring out which way to turn, checking if you reached a waypoint, checking your altitude, etc.  Boundary checks are already done for you in that function.